perriera/for_interfaces/injections/how-to/create-your-own-template/README.md

 - Of course any developers now importing `x4 repo` into their `x4_app` can just as easily add value to `x4 repo` then create their own template for other developers to use.
 - Welcome to the world of `CPM/CMakeLists.txt` and `injections.io(C++17)`

+**Note**: Developing apps using `dock/molds` has an interesting effect on builds.
+As all `dock/mold` code usually ends up in the `.hpp` files the building of shared libraries now happens in milliseconds.
+So, even were you to daisy chain about a dozen different shared libraries, each library could be built in less than a second.
+To see a demonstration of this:

+        rm -rf build
+        it_test.sh

+Then watch the build process.

 ### Next Steps
  - [How to create a project using injections.io(injections_cpp)](https://github.com/perriera/injections_cpp)